Chicken Stuffing Casserole

 top down image showing a wooden cutting board topped with a white round baking dish filled with chicken, two cans of cream of chicken soup, and a box of stove top stuffing.

-• Cream Soup: You can use two cream of chicken, cream of mushroom, or a mix and match with one of each.
+• Cream Soup: Use cream of chicken, cream of mushroom, or one can of each.
+Any combination creates a rich, creamy filling.

 top down photo showing an oval baking dish with ingredients of chicken, cream soup, and frozen broccoli in lines.